-- The location.
+- J The location,

-- · Reason for stopping.
+- J Reason for stopping,

-- Next departure time.
+- J Next departure time, and

-- Bus number.
+- J Bus number.

-Remind riders to take carry-ons with them if they get off the bus.
+Remind riders to take carry-ons with them when they get off the bus.
 If the aisle is on a lower level than the seats, remind riders of the stepdown.
 It is best to tell them before coming to a complete stop.